peteroupc/MailLib/docs/PeterO.Mail.DispositionBuilder.md

     public PeterO.Mail.DispositionBuilder RemoveParameter(
         string name);

 Removes a parameter from this content disposition.
+Does nothing if the parameter's name doesn't exist.

 <b>Parameters:</b>